-To date, we have not generated significant revenue from outside of the U.S. and Canada, but we recently expanded our operations outside North America as we ramp up to provide services in a number of countries internationally.
-For example, Voxter Communications operates in Canada, and its customers have operations in Canada and several other countries outside of the U.S. The future success of our business will depend, in part, on our ability to expand our operations and customer base worldwide.
+To date, we have not generated significant revenue from outside of the U.S. and Canada, but we have expanded operations outside North America as we ramp up to provide services in certain countries internationally.
+For example, Voxter operates in Canada, and its customers have operations in Canada and certain other countries outside of the U.S. The future success of our business will depend, in part, on our ability to expand our operations and customer base worldwide.
 Operating in international markets requires significant resources and management attention and will subject us to regulatory, economic and political risks different from those in the U.S. Because of our limited experience with international operations and developing and managing sales and distribution channels in international markets, our international expansion efforts may not be successful.
 In addition, we will face risks in doing business internationally that could materially and adversely affect our business, including:

-- our ability to comply with differing technical and environmental standards, data privacy and telecommunications regulations, and certification requirements outside the U.S.; - potential contractual and other liability to our business partners if we fail to meet their aggressive expansion schedules in new locations; - difficulties and costs associated with staffing and managing foreign operations; - potentially greater difficulty collecting accounts receivable and longer payment cycles; - the need to adapt and localize our services for specific countries; - the need to offer customer care in various native languages;

-- reliance on third parties over which we have limited control, including international resellers, for marketing and reselling our services; - availability of reliable broadband connectivity and wide area networks in targeted areas for expansion; - lower levels of adoption of credit or debit card usage for internet related purchases by foreign customers and compliance with various foreign regulations related to credit or debit card processing and data privacy requirements; - difficulties in understanding and complying with local laws, regulations, and customs in foreign jurisdictions; - export controls and trade and economic sanctions administered by the Department of Commerce Bureau of Industry and Security and the Treasury Department's Office of Foreign Assets Control; - tariffs and other non-tariff barriers, such as quotas and local content rules and the possibility of additional import tariffs imposed by the new administration; - compliance with various anti-bribery and anti-corruption laws such as the U.S. Foreign Corrupt Practices Act of 1977, as amended, or the FCPA; - limited protection for intellectual property rights in some countries; - adverse tax consequences; - fluctuations in currency exchange rates, which could increase the price of our services outside of the U.S., increase the expenses of our international operations, including expenses related to foreign contractors, and expose us to foreign currency exchange rate risk; - exchange control regulations, which might restrict or prohibit our conversion of other currencies into U.S. Dollars; - restrictions on the transfer of funds; - deterioration of political relations between the U.S. and other countries; and - political or social unrest or economic instability in a specific country or region, which could have an adverse impact on our third-party software development and quality assurance operations there.
+- our ability to comply with differing technical and environmental standards, data privacy and telecommunications regulations, and certification requirements outside the U.S.; - potential contractual and other liability to our business partners if we fail to meet their aggressive expansion schedules in new locations; - difficulties and costs associated with staffing and managing foreign operations; - potentially greater difficulty collecting accounts receivable and longer payment cycles; - the need to adapt and localize our services for specific countries; - the need to offer customer care in various native languages; - reliance on third parties over which we have limited control, including international resellers, for marketing and reselling our services; - availability of reliable broadband connectivity and wide area networks in targeted areas for expansion; - lower levels of adoption of credit or debit card usage for internet related purchases by foreign customers and compliance with various foreign regulations related to credit or debit card processing and data privacy requirements; - difficulties in understanding and complying with local laws, regulations, and customs in foreign jurisdictions; - export controls and trade and economic sanctions administered by the Department of Commerce Bureau of Industry and Security and the Treasury Department's Office of Foreign Assets Control; - tariffs and other non-tariff barriers, such as quotas and local content rules; - tariffs imposed by the U.S. on goods from other countries and tariffs imposed by other countries on U.S. goods, including the tariffs recently implemented and additional tariffs that have been proposed by the U.S. government on various imports from China, Canada, Mexico and the EU, and by the governments of these jurisdictions on certain U.S. goods, and any other possible tariffs that may be imposed on services such as ours, the scope and duration of which, if implemented, remain uncertain; - compliance with various anti-bribery and anti-corruption laws such as the U.S. Foreign Corrupt Practices Act of 1977, as amended, or the FCPA; - limited protection for intellectual property rights in some countries; - adverse tax consequences; - fluctuations in currency exchange rates, which could increase the price of our services outside of the U.S., increase the expenses of our international operations, including expenses related to foreign contractors, and expose us to foreign currency exchange rate risk; - exchange control regulations, which might restrict or prohibit our conversion of other currencies into U.S. Dollars; - restrictions on the transfer of funds; - deterioration of political relations between the U.S. and other countries; and - political or social unrest or economic instability in a specific country or region, which could have an adverse impact on our third-party software development and quality assurance operations there.